jonlpersson/ed-latimore/site/_posts/2021-01-10-lifes-not-fair--how-to-deal-with-it.md

 But not everyone responds to these events the same way or with the same skill.

 Even the same tragedies and traumas affect everyone equally.
-Some people make lemonade with those lemons, while others stay sour and salty the rest of their lives.
+Some people make lemonade with those lemons, while others stay sour and salty for the rest of their lives.

 Take sports.&nbsp;